GiacomoSorbi/8-form-elements/README.md

 ## Extra notes and tips

-How woould you split each components into subcompoments?
+How would you split each components into subcompoments?
 Is it worth it?
 If so, why?
 Otherwise, why not?

 How could you make the `UserInfoCollect` disappear when the submit button is pressed?
 How could you make it appear again when an "edit profile" button is pressed?